HMC ML Q053: Operational history

 In December 1944, Q053 was listed as part of the RCN North-West Atlantic Command Gaspé Force (Administered by N.O. i/c., Gaspé), 71st Motor Launch Flotilla.
-After the war, she was sold for C$7,900 and renamed Aloma III under new ownership with the War Assets Corporation (WAC) to Marine Industries Ltd. Sorel (MIL).
-She was later sold to Consolidated Shipbuilding Corp., Morris Heights, N.Y..
+After the war, she was sold for C$7,900 and renamed Aloma III under new ownership with the War Assets Corporation (WAC) to Marine Industries Ltd. Sorel.
+She was later sold to Consolidated Shipbuilding Corp., Morris Heights, New York.
 Her final disposition is unknown.